n-szulc/fingeRNAt/README.md

 fingeRNAt runs under Python 3.5 - 3.9 on Linux and macOS.

+Supplementary code and data regarding the manuscript can be found [here](https://github.com/n-szulc/fingeRNAt-supplementary).

 ## What is the Structural Interaction Fingerprint (SIFt)?

 Structural Interaction Fingerprint (**SIFt**) is a binary string describing the existence (1/0) of specified molecular interactions between all receptor's residues and the ligand (*Deng et al.*, 2004).